Estimated reading time: 7 minutes

 If given the chance, make sure you’re asking thoughtful questions that you cannot Google or find on the school website.

-You’ve done your research on the program and why it’s a great fit, and to better convey that, take time for a quick lookup of your interviewer.
-Some programs will have Admissions Representatives interview you, others will have alumni in your area (although location not really a constraint these days), and others might have a current student interview you.
-Always keep it respectful, but understanding where they are coming from will inform the focus and path (and in some cases, formality) of the conversation.
+You’ve done your research on the program and why it’s a great fit already.
+To better convey that, take time for a quick lookup of your interviewer.
+Some programs will have Admissions Representatives interview you.
+Others will have alumni in your area (although location not really a constraint these days).
+Others might have a current student interview you.
+Always keep it respectful.
+Understanding where they are coming from will inform the focus and path (in some cases, formality) of the conversation.

 The team at UCLA Anderson shared with us this piece that shares helpful tips as well as specifically what interviewers are looking to see from candidates.
 Bookmark this piece and review it a few times before your interview.